Tristan296/Universal-MacAssistant/README.md

-# WhisperGPT-Assistant
+# IntelliVoiceGPT

 A Personal Assistant for Linux, MacOS and Windows

-IntelliVoiceAI is a simple voice assistant developed using Python.
+IntelliVoiceGPT is a simple voice assistant developed using Python.
 It uses OpenAI's GPT-3 API for language understanding and response generation, SoundDevice for recording audio, and gTTS for text-to-speech conversion.
 IntelliVoiceAI incorporates integration with various applications such as creating reminders in the Reminders app and generating to-do lists in the Notes app.

 ## Features